ni/nimi-python/docs/nidcpower/class.rst

 Session
 =======

-.. py:class:: Session(self, resource_name, channels=None, reset=False, options={})
+.. py:class:: Session(self, resource_name, channels=None, reset=False, options={}, independent_channels=True)

-    Creates and returns a new NI-DCPower session to the power supply or SMU specified in **resource name** to be used in all subsequent NI-DCPower method calls.
-With this method, you can optionally set the initial state of the following session properties:
+    Creates a new NI-DCPower session to the specified instrument(s) and channel(s) and returns a session handle to be used in all subsequent NI-DCPower method calls.

-    -  :py:attr:`nidcpower.Session.simulate`
-    -  :py:attr:`nidcpower.Session.driver_setup`

-    After calling this method, the session will be in the Uncommitted state.
-Refer to the `Programming
-    States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic for
-    details about specific software states.

-    To place the device in a known start-up state when creating a new session, set **reset** to True.
-This action is equivalent to using the :py:meth:`nidcpower.Session.reset` method immediately after initializing the session.

-    To open a session and leave the device in its existing configuration without passing through a transitional output state, set **reset** to False.
-Then configure the device as in the previous session, changing only the desired settings, and then call the :py:meth:`nidcpower.Session.initiate` method.

-    **Related Topics:**

-    `Programming
-    States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__
+    Driver initialization will be dispatched to either :py:meth:`nidcpower.Session._initialize_with_channels` (deprecated) or :py:meth:`nidcpower.Session._initialize_with_independent_channels` depending on the value of the independent_channels argument.

+    If independent_channels is True, this method will combine the channels argument (if any) with the resource_name argument then call :py:meth:`nidcpower.Session._initialize_with_independent_channels`.
+If a channels argument is supplied, resource_name must refer to a single instrument.

+    If independent_channels is False, this method will issue a deprecation warning then pass the remaining arguments directly to :py:meth:`nidcpower.Session._initialize_with_channels`.

+    Consult the documentation for the initialization method you intend to use for more information.